COCO: A Platform for Comparing Continuous Optimizers in a Black-Box Setting: Benchmarking methodology

 \subsection{Restarts and Simulated Restarts}

-An optimization algorithm is bound to terminate and, in the single-objective case, return a recommended solution, \(\x\), for the problem, \((f_i, n, j)\).\footnote[13]{ More specifically, we use the anytime scenario where we consider at each evaluation the evolving quality indicator value. } The algorithm solves thereby all problems \((f_i, n, j, t)\) for which \(f(\x)\le t\).
-Independent restarts from different, randomized initial solutions are a simple but powerful tool to increase the number of solved problems \phantomsection {\hyperref[index:har1999]{\emph{{[}HAR1999{]}}}} --- namely by increasing the number of \(t\)-values, for which the problem \((f_i, n, j)\) was solved.\footnote[14]{ The quality indicator is always defined such that for a given problem \((f_i, n, j)\) the number of acquired runtime values \(\mathrm{RT}(f_i, n, j, t)\) (hitting a target indicator value \(t\)) is monotonously increasing with the used budget.
-Considered as random variables, these runtimes are not independent. } Independent restarts tend to increase the success rate, but they generally do not \emph{change} the performance \emph{assessment}, because the successes materialize at greater runtimes \phantomsection {\hyperref[index:han2016perf]{\emph{{[}HAN2016perf{]}}}}.
+Any solver is bound to terminate and, in the single-objective case, return a single recommended solution, \(\x\), for the problem, \((f_i, n, j)\).
+More generally, we assume an anytime and any-target scenario, considering a non-increasing quality indicator value computed in each time step from all evaluated solutions.
+Then, at any given time step, the solver solves all problems \((f_i, n, j, t)\) for which the current indicator value hit or surpassed the target \(t\).

+Independent restarts from different, randomized initial solutions are a simple but powerful tool to increase the number of solved problems \cite{HAR1999}---namely by increasing the number of \(t\)-values, for which the problem \((f_i, n, j)\) was solved.
+Increasing the budget by independent restarts will increase the success rate, but generally does not change the performance assessment in our methodology, because the additional successes materialize at higher runtimes \cite{HAN2016perf}.
 Therefore, we call our approach \emph{budget-free}.
-Restarts however ``\emph{improve the reliability, comparability, precision, and ``visibility'' of the measured results}'' \phantomsection {\hyperref[index:han2016ex]{\emph{{[}HAN2016ex{]}}}}.
+Restarts, however, ``\emph{improve the reliability, comparability, precision, and `visibility' of the measured results}'' \cite{HAN2016ex}.